caseywdunn/eater_6502/readme.md

       .word $0000  ; Pad out the last couple bytes

+## Docker

+Building the container:

+    cd Docker
+    docker build -t minipro .

+Using the container with the programmer requires that we allow USB port access.
+That is tricky in some scenarios.

+    docker run --device [path to usb device] -it minipro /bin/bash

 ## Code for videos

 I've slightly modified some of the commands and code to have incremental